Finding the best options trading books in today’s digital age is like trying to find a lost key in the ocean!

 If you are a beginner trying to learn new strategies, he has lots of chapters on that as well.
 It not only explains the “what” and “why” but also goes into more depth on each topic than most other Options books do.

-This is a good options trading book for beginner and intermediate option traders.
+This is also one of the best options trading books for beginner and intermediate options traders.
 This book is like a cookbook of options–identifying which strategies to apply, the risk and why.

 The book goes over every option strategy that you will ever need for whatever situation.
 It explains, graphs, and walks you through each in good detail.
 It always mentions the best, worst, and medium outcomes for each strategy, as well as the effects of time and price.